rajeshchaunsali/rajeshchaunsali.github.io/_pages/5_openings.md

 ##### Graduate Research
 Candidates who have been offered admission to Ph.D./M.Tech. programs at IISc are welcome to email us their CVs and discuss research opportunities in the group.

-*We are not accepting any research students for the Aug-Nov 2023 semester.*
+*We are not accepting any research students for the Jan-April 2024 semester.*

 ---